 Employee Health, Safety, Paid Leave, and Benefits Laws

-Throughout the COVID-19 pandemic, key employment laws have been updated with new regulations and important changes in employee benefits and rights, spanning health and safety to medical and military leaves, and reemployment.
-These are some of the most significant changes that employers should know.
+Throughout the COVID-19 pandemic, key employment laws have been updated with new regulations and important changes in employee benefits and rights, spanning health and safety to medical and military leaves and remployment.
+These are some of the most significant changes that employers should know about.

 Occupational Safety and Health Act (OSHA)